-Click here to view the opening times.
+Make sure to view the opening times before you go.
 Note Louvre Abu Dhabi is closed on Mondays.
 Entrance is 63 dirhams ($17).

 Emirates Palace in Abu Dhabi’s most iconic hotel.
 This elaborate and grand hotel is beautiful both on the outside and on the inside, yet it is far too expensive for most people to stay in (the cheapest rooms start at $560 per night!).
 However, you can visit the Palace for free to have a look around and take in the grandeur and beauty of the floor to ceiling marble and gold.

 What’s more, you can head to Le Cafe in the lobby to experience the renowned Palace cappuccino!
 This cappuccino is sprinkled in 23 karat gold flakes (yes they are real!).
 If coffee isn’t your thing, try the vanilla and chocolate ice-cream covered in 23 karat gold.
 I’ve tried both of them and they are equally delicious!
 The coffee is priced at 60 dirhams and the ice cream at 40 dirhams.